PORBIOTA/PORBIOTA-ICNF/yb/README.md

  5. Decimal Longitude

 Input columns are copied to output adding the ISO datetime, date and time (with or without time offset) as last 3 columns.

+## github svn enable tocken
+creates event-occurrence-resourcerelationship from ocupprici and ocupsegund